 The best solution is to check your credit report with each of the UK’s top credit reference agencies — Equifax, TransUnion and Experian.
 Every company you have a financial connection with, such as your bank, credit card companies and phone provider, shares your information with these credit reference agencies.
 That can include the amount of debt you may have and how promptly you make payments for your bills, among other factors.

-This is what lenders use to determine if they will lend you any money.
+Other data is collated by the credit reference agencies.
+This includes CCJs and records of bankruptcy as well as electoral roll information.
+These are all amalgamated into your credit file and a credit score is provided for you.
+This is what lenders use as a guide to determine if they will lend you any money.
 If they do, there may be conditions to the loan, such as a higher interest rate.
-It’s important to obtain a credit report from each of the three main credit reference agencies as each one collects different data on you.
+It’s important to obtain a credit report from each of the three main credit reference agencies.
+This is because each one collects different data on you.

-Increase your credit rating
+Ways to increase your credit rating

 Remove financial links to others with bad credit